 Malaysian authorities increased security in the region in response to these and similar incidents and the Sabah Government imposed restrictions on the use of waterways.
 Current security measures include:

-- A curfew on all travel by water from 6:00pm to 6:00am in six coastal districts of eastern Sabah state.
-This includes offshore areas up to three nautical miles (5.5 kilometers) from the coast.
+- A curfew on travel by water from 6:00pm to 6:00am in six coastal districts of eastern Sabah state.
+This includes offshore areas up to three nautical miles (5.5 kilometres) from the coast.

 - A requirement for all vessels travelling in the waters off Lahad Datu and Sandakan in daylight hours to first get a permit or permission from police.
 Vessels must travel only on designated routes.

-- A ban on all resort-organised water activities at night (such as diving and fishing).
+- A ban on resort-organised water activities at night (such as diving and fishing).

 - Establishment of the Eastern Sabah Security Zone (ESSZone) comprising the regions of Beluran, Kinabatangan, Kota Marudu, Kudat, Kunak, Lahad Datu, Pitas, Sandakan, Semporna and Tawau.
 There is an increased presence of security forces in the ESSZone.

 The water travel curfew is subject to fortnightly extension.
 If you travel by water during curfew hours without permission, you could face a fine or up to six months in prison.